 His numbers scream Hall of Fame.
 Even his number before he, allegedly, started doping in 1999 are worthy of the Hall of Fame.
-Yes, Ty Cobb was a racist jerk.
-Cap Anson, too.
+Yes, Ty Cobb was a racist jerk - Cap Anson, too.
 The Hall of Fame has other cheaters and degenerates, but that doesn't mean prior mistakes must be duplicated, does it?

-In this case, I'm actually not saying that I'm write and disagreements are wrong.
+In this case, I'm actually not saying that I'm right and disagreements are wrong.
 There really is no right or wrong of what a Hall of Fame is, or should, be.
 We all have a different value system.
 Some value RBI, Wins, and Saves, while others may lean towards Wins Above Replacement, wOBA, and xFIP.
 Maybe the character clause is important to you and means something different than it does to anyone else.

 My only point is that the Hall of Fame is not a right that any successful player can demand.
 It's not even a privilege.
 It is an honor.
 If given an opportunity to choose if we should honor Barry Bonds or not, I will always choose the negative.